 The Supreme Court has held that "[t]he doctrine of qualified immunity protects government officials from liability for civil damages insofar as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known."
 Pearson v.
 Callahan, 555 U.S. 223, 231 (2009) (quotations omitted).
 According to the Supreme Court, "[q]ualified immunity balances two important interests-the need to hold public officials accountable when they exercise power irresponsibly and the need to shield officials from harassment, distraction, and liability when they perform their duties reasonably."
 Id.
-If confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent, including precedent applicable to qualified immunity.
-As a judicial nominee, I do not believe it appropriate to comment further on or otherwise "grade" the decisions of the Supreme Court.
-See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).
+If confirmed, I will fully and faithfully apply all Supreme Court and Eighth Circuit precedent, including precedent applicable to qualified immunity.
+As a judicial nominee, I do not believe it appropriate to comment on whether certain aspects of the law, as a policy matter, should be expanded or contracted.

-- 24. The Supreme Court, in Carpenter v.
+- 26. The Supreme Court, in Carpenter v.
 U.S. (2018), ruled that the Fourth Amendment generally requires the government to get a warrant to obtain geolocation information through cell-site location information.
-The Court, in a 5-4 opinion written by Chief Justice Roberts, held that the third-party doctrine should not be applied to cellphone geolocation technology.
-The Court noted "seismic shifts in digital technology," such as the "exhaustive chronicle of location information casually collected by wireless carriers today." - (a) In light of Carpenter do you believe that there comes a point at which collection of data about a person becomes so pervasive that a warrant would be required?
+The Court, in a 5-4 opinion written by Roberts, held that the third-party doctrine should not be applied to cellphone geolocation technology.
+The Court noted "seismic shifts in digital technology", such as the "exhaustive chronicle of location information casually collected by wireless carriers today." - (a) In light of Carpenter do you believe that there comes a point at which collection of data about a person becomes so pervasive that a warrant would be required?
 Even if collection of one bit of the same data would not?

 The Fourth Amendment, as with each of the Bill of Rights, states a fundamental guarantee to the people of the United States.
 The Supreme Court has recognized that new technological developments can give rise to genuine Fourth Amendment concerns.
 The Supreme Court has explained that new technologies in the digital era can "risk[] Government encroachment of the sort the Framers, 'after consulting the lessons of history,' drafted the Fourth Amendment to prevent."
 Carpenter v.
 United States, 138 S. Ct.
 2206, 2223 (2018) (citation omitted); see also, e.g., Riley v.
 California, 573 U.S. 373, 402 (2014) (examining Fourth Amendment concerns involving modern cell phones).
-If confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent, including precedent applicable to data collection and the Fourth Amendment.
-As a judicial nominee, I do not believe it appropriate to comment further on abstract or hypothetical scenarios, which are or may be the subject of pending or impending litigation.
-See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).
+If confirmed, I will fully and faithfully apply all Supreme Court and Eighth Circuit precedent, including precedent applicable to data collection and the Fourth Amendment.
+Beyond this, I cannot comment.

-- 25. Earlier this year, President Trump declared a national emergency in order to redirect funding toward the proposed border wall after Congress appropriated less money than requested for that purpose.
-This raised serious separation-of-powers concerns because Congress, with the power of the purse, rejected the President's request to provide funding for the wall. - (a) With the understanding that you cannot comment on pending cases, are there situations in which you believe a president can lawfully allocate funds for a purpose previously rejected by Congress?
+- 27. Earlier this year, President Trump declared a national emergency in order to redirect funding toward the proposed border wall after Congress appropriated less money than requested for that purpose.
+This raised serious separation-of-powers concerns because the Executive Branch bypassed the congressional approval generally needed for appropriations.
+As a member of the Appropriations Committee, I take seriously Congress's constitutional duty to decide how the government spends money. - (a) With the understanding that you cannot comment on pending cases, are there situations when you believe a president can legitimately allocate funds for a purpose previously rejected by Congress?